FurryGuides

 Browse all conventions →

 Taking your fursuit across borders adds complexity to convention travel.
-From navigating TSA to explaining your costume to foreign customs agents, preparation is key.
+Between TSA screenings, airline baggage rules, and explaining your costume to foreign customs agents, there is a lot to plan for.
 This guide covers everything you need to know for stress-free international suit travel.

 Before You Go